ebu/libadm/docs/tutorial.rst

 But wait, we only added the audioObject to our document and all the elements created by :cpp:func:`adm::createSimpleObject()` are now also part of the document.
-This is because the :cpp:func:`adm::document::add()` function automatically adds all referenced ADM elements too.
+This is because the :cpp:func:`adm::Document::add()` function automatically adds all referenced ADM elements too.
 Knowning this we can simplify our programme, while still getting the exact same output.
 We just add all our references first and only add the audioProgramme to the document.